nathanael-fijalkow/games_book/1_Introduction/objectives.md

 The dotted areas represent the winning regions for the qualitative objective $\mathtt{MeanPayoff}_{\ge 0}$.
 ```

-The discounted payoff quantitative objective is parameterised by a discount factor $\lambda \in (0,1)$.
+The discounted payoff" quantitative objective is parameterised by a discount factor $\lambda \in (0,1)$.
 It is defined by:

 $$